DataDog/datadog-lambda-extension/README.md

 ## Testing

-To test a change to the Datadog Lambda Extension:
+To test a change to the Datadog Lambda Extension in Google Cloud Run:

 1. Clone this repo and [the Datadog Agent repo](https://github.com/DataDog/datadog-agent) into the same parent directory.
 2. Run `VERSION=0 SERVERLESS_INIT=true ./scripts/build_binary_and_layer_dockerized.sh` in this repo to build the extension.